saram88/Protect/README.md

 - It also shows the summary of the products so that the user knows what they are purchasing before making the payment.
 - The page gives the buyer an option to create an account if they wish to save their details for future.

-- When you add a product that is already in the shopping bag, the number of units and year is automatically added to the existing product that is in the shopping bag.A warning text is displayed when the product is added.

  ![](/media/readme/checkout.png)